Infomechanics of Independent and Identically Distributed Particles: Macrostates

-\subsection{Macrostates}

-A {\em macrostate} of the system is the union of all the microstates that have the same macroscopic attributes, where with {\em macroscopic attribute} we mean the random sum ${\cal M}_{\Sigma}$ over all the particles of a deterministic function $m(\cdot)$ of the random energy level: Since, in our model, the energy levels are i.i.d. random variables, macrostates, being deterministic functions of random variables, are themselves random variables.
-We hereafter consider the occupancy macrostate, which is defined as follows.
-Given a random vector $\bar{\cal L}$ of energy levels, the $l$-th random occupancy number ${\cal N}_{\Sigma}(l)$ is defined as the number of elements of $\bar{\cal L}$ whose value is $l$:
+Our main assumption is that the $N$ classical random variables of the random vector $\bar{\cal L}$ are independent and identically distributed (i.i.d.):

+Writing the basis states of system's Hilbert space as the tensor product of the basis states of the Hilbert subspaces of the individual particles, we see that the density operator $\hat{\rho}$ can be factored into the density operators of the $N$ particles:

+where $\otimes$ denotes the tensor product, is the density operator of the i-th particle and form an orthonormal basis for the Hilbert subspace of the $i$-th particle.
+Equation (\ref{seppart}), which means that particles of the ensemble represented by $\hat{\rho}$ are non entangled between them, imports inside $\hat{\rho}$ the standard assumption of non-interacting particles.
+Identical distribution seems to be a physically sound assumption for systems at the thermal equilibrium even if, in principle, this assumption is an abstract one that could not limit the system model to systems at the thermal equilibrium.
+From (\ref{vne3}) and from the i.i.d. assumption it follows that

+Other very well known consequences of the i.i.d. assumption are that the total energy of the system is the sum of the energies of the particles, the partition function of the system is the product of the partition functions of the individual particles, the distribution of system's energy that maximizes the entropy of the system is the Boltzmann distribution.

+\section{Macrostates}

-where, since we consider a fixed number of particles, the constraint is imposed here and in what follows, unless explicitly stated.
-Let us assume that the size $|{\cal L}|$ of the set of energy level is finite,\footnote{When the number of energy eigenvalues is infinite, to obtain a vector of occupancy numbers with a finite number of elements we truncate the set $\{{\cal L}\}$ to a subset $\{{\cal L}'\}$ with finite number of elements.
+In this section we consider a system made by a deterministic number $N$ of particles, the case of a random number of particles being treated in Appendix A. We assume that the size $|{\cal L}|$ of the set of quantum state numbers is finite\footnote{When the number of quantum state numbers is infinite, to obtain a vector of occupancy numbers with a finite number of elements we truncate the set $\{{\cal L}\}$ to a subset $\{{\cal L}'\}$ with finite number of elements.
 The truncation is such that